-Just behind smoking, high blood pressure and obesity, the fourth biggest cause of disease in our population is lack of physical activity.
+Just behind smoking, high blood pressure and obesity, the fourth biggest cause of disease for our residents is lack of physical activity.
 As well as preventing physical ill health, exercise can also have a positive impact on mental wellbeing.
 In a recent survey undertaken by Active Surrey c.
 75% of Woking residents surveyed reported that sport and exercise made them most happy and c.
 70% reported that they do sport or exercise to manage their worries.

-28.0% of people (aged 16+) in Woking are classed as inactive which means they do less than 30 minutes of moderate intensity physical activity a week.
-This compares to 23.2% in Surrey and 27.1% in England31 and Woking is the most inactive district or borough in Surrey.
+28.0% of residents (aged 16+) are classed as inactive which means they do less than 30 minutes of moderate intensity physical activity a week.
+This compares to 23.2% in Surrey and 27.1% in England and Woking is the most inactive district or borough in Surrey.
 The figure for Woking has significantly increased over the past six months from 24.2%.
-61.6% of people in Woking are classed as physically active, as they do at least 150 minutes of moderate physical activity a week (Surrey: 65.4%, England: 61.4%).
+61.6% of people classed as physically active, as they do at least 150 minutes of moderate physical activity a week (Surrey: 65.4%, England: 61.4%).